|A quick skillet version of red beans and rice, made with canned kidney beans, the Trinity of vegetables and cooked with instant rice.|

 Skillet Red Beans and RiceIt's Monday and in this part of the Deep South, red beans and rice are a traditional Monday meal, so yes, this is yet another way to consume those favorite Monday red beans!

 Now, I'll be the first to say that these are not traditional.
 The best red beans and rice are gonna come from a soaked dried bean that is slow stewed for a couple of hours on top of the stove.
 Hands down, that is my preferred method, even above the shortcut red beans and the slow cooker red beans, both of which are actually delicious too.
 But, even working from home now, I get stretched for time too.

 Instant rice isn't a product that I usually keep stocked in the pantry these days - but I did back then.
 It really is a great time saver for dishes like this, but... what is it exactly?
 It's really just rice that has already been precooked and then dehydrated.
 Since cooking it requires only that you re-hydrate it, it cooks much quicker, in at least half as much time as regular white rice.
 Like any other convenience product, it costs a little more, but with rice being so central to our diets down here, it's certainly a handy helper in the kitchen - especially for those busy weeknight mealtimes - and it performs beautifully for dishes just like this.

 The main difference between these and my recipe for shortcut red beans and rice, is that those are made to mimic the long stewing ones to be served over hot rice, while these are more like the packaged type, where the rice and beans are cooked together - like a red bean jambalaya.
 You could also cook the beans without the rice though, and either stir in, or serve over, hot cooked rice.
-When I have leftover rice to use up, I do the stir-in method.
+When I have leftover rice to use up, I have done the stir-in method.

 Of course, these skillet red beans are not quite the same as long stewed beans served over rice, but it's hardy, filling, delicious, and, more importantly - quick and easy.
 Here's how to make my skillet red beans and rice.

 I start off this recipe like I do with all of my red beans and rice, with prepping The Trinity of vegetables, onion, bell pepper and celery, so common to many of our Deep South dishes.
 I use green bell pepper the most, but had a garden red pepper that I needed to use up, so I used a combination of red and green this time.